grant-king/ML_progress/log.md

 **Thoughts:** I feel like I have too many lectures right now.
 I am glad the Agile specialization is almost through so I can focus on this other stuff as much as I need to.
 It is a lot slower to get through the UCSD lectures, probably because I haven't seen much of it before.
 I will be OK to stretch out weekly deadlines until I get some more time.

+September 13, 2019

+**Today's Progress:** Continued UCSD Algorithmic Toolbox week 3.
+Codewars practice.

+**Thoughts:** There are a few challenges this week in the UCSD course.
+This week focuses on greedy algorithms and reviews some grouping problems.
+I'm going to stretch this week's content into two.

+September 16, 2019

+**Today's Progress:** Finished Agile IV week 1.
+Continued UCSD Algorithmic Toolbox week 3.

 <!---

 Day x: September x, 2019